Kaiser & Company

-Kleiner Verlag17 Berlin SW6818, German postcard publisher published a very stylish series of caricatures in their Dandy series of undivided backs as well as sentimental and glamorous photocards posed by models, some of which were clearly made for the British market.
-They published a series of cards featuring German Generals during WWI19.
+Kleiner Verlag (“Small publisher”) Berlin SW68, German postcard publisher published a very stylish series of caricatures in their Dandy series of undivided backs as well as sentimental and glamorous photocards posed by models, some of which were clearly made for the British market.
+They published a series of cards featuring German Generals during WWI.

 In the 1921 Berlin address book, the business is listed opposite the name Arthur Schässer and they were listed at 3/4 Wallstrasse, Berlin C2 in the 1940 telephone directory for Berlin.
 In the 1941 directory, they are in the business of Promotional items of all kinds.
 In each case, they are at the same address with the same phone numbers as Hugo Göhring.